 Ohio Bar Finish Options

 As of writing the Ohio Bar finish options are e-coat, black oxide, black zinc, stainless steel, and cerakote.

 Stainless steel is the best, functionally speaking.
 It’s also expensive.
 It has the tackiness of bare steel in your hands.
-Any coating fills in the knurling at least a tiny bit, while stainless steel is not a coating but a type of steel and therefore the knurling is as effective as possible.
+Any coating fills in the knurling at least a tiny bit.
+Stainless steel is not a coating but a type of steel, and therefore the knurling remains as effective as possible.
 Plus, stainless steel has the best corrosion resistance of all options.

 I described black zinc above for the Rogue Bar 2.0.

 Black oxide is a thinner coating than zinc, meaning it will not fill in the knurling as much.
 This is good.
 Like zinc, it can scratch pretty easily, and it can rub off the easiest of all the finishes just from the wear against your hands or body, which is not good.
 Like bare steel, black oxide has no corrosion resistance and requires some periodic maintenance.
 It’s a finish that’s mostly used in applications where they don’t want the coating to affect the dimensions of a part and where it’s covered with oil.
 Oil sticks to this coating better than bare steel, so it’s potentially guards against corrosion better if you oil it.